liamwalsh1980/Milestone-Project-1/README.md

 * There was an ordered list using numbers 1-3 giving an easy step by step process to move throughout the website.
 However, after careful consideration I decided to remove the ordered list and strengthen the look of the navigation menu bar with easy-to-understand menu titles within the navigation bar.
 Early versions of my <a href="/workspace/Milestone-Project-1/assets/readme/ux/embrace-autism-wireframes-1.pdf">Wireframe version 1</a> shows this feature.

 * Below the cover text there is a 'SUBSCRIBE FOR FREE' button which is linked to the subscribe page.
 On all screen sizes this is dark blue with the light grey text.
 On small laptop, tablet and mobile screen sizes this sits below the hero image and cover text.
-The wording is in capital letters and when hovered over, the background colour changes to green showing the user that it can be clicked.
-Green for go was my thought on the colour change.
+The wording is in capital letters and when hovered over, the background colour changes to orange showing the user that it can be clicked.

 * After removing the ordered list, I had the option to increase the size of the cover text and 'SUBSCRIBE FOR FREE' button making both more visible to users.